rishabhpahuja/Apple-Tracking/README.md

 This branch consists of the apple tracking pipeline for the apple harvesting project.
 The diagram below shows the process flow and the entire pipeline can be understood in detail from the [document](./docs/Report.pdf)

+Kindly note that the dataset is not opensource and we have not provided dataset for the same reason

 ![Pipeline Components](pipeline.png)

 The pipeline consists of the following major components: